rocktronica/heartballoon.wedding/sections/where-to-stay.md

 ### 3. Hidden Valley Inn

-**[Hidden Valley Inn](https://visithiddenvalleyinn.com/)** is a Bed and Breakfast on the same street as Gardener Ranch with good reviews, but we have not viewed the space personally.
+**[Hidden Valley Inn](https://visithiddenvalleyinn.com/)** is a Bed and Breakfast on the same street as Gardener Ranch with good reviews.
+We have not viewed the space personally.

 ### 4. Blue Sky Lodge

-**[Blue Sky Lodge](https://blueskylodge.com/)** is 1 mile down the street from Gardener Ranch, but we have not viewed the space personally.
+**[Blue Sky Lodge](https://blueskylodge.com/)** is 1 mile down the street from Gardener Ranch.
+We have not viewed the space personally.

 ### 💡Don't Drink and Drive